Locked Down (film)

 Locked Down is a 2021 romantic comedy heist film directed by Doug Liman and written by Steven Knight.
 The film stars Anne Hathaway and Chiwetel Ejiofor, with Stephen Merchant, Mindy Kaling, Lucy Boynton, Mark Gatiss, Claes Bang, Ben Stiller, and Ben Kingsley in supporting roles.

 Locked Down follows a couple who plan to execute a jewelry heist.
 It was written, financed, and filmed entirely during the COVID-19 pandemic.
 The film was released in the United States on January 14, 2021, on HBO Max, and received mixed reviews from critics.

 The film was removed from HBO Max in July 2022.

 Plot

-Paxton and Linda, a disgruntled couple in London during the COVID-19 pandemic in London lockdown, face personal and professional challenges.
+Paxton and Linda, a disgruntled couple in London during the COVID-19 pandemic lockdown, face personal and professional challenges.
 Paxton's criminal past limits his job options, while Linda struggles with her role in laying off employees.
 They contemplate stealing a valuable diamond from Harrods but delay the decision until they have it in their possession.
 During their heist, they encounter a former colleague, Donald, who agrees to help them.
-As they ponder their relationship, the lockdown is extended, adding further uncertainty to their lives.